brian-team/brian2/docs_sphinx/user/multicompartmental.rst

 A few notes:

-1. In the vast majority of simulations, coordinates are not used in the neuronal equations, therefore the coordinates are purely for visualization purposes and do not affect the simulation results in any way.
+1. In the majority of simulations, coordinates are not used in the neuronal equations, therefore the coordinates are purely for visualization purposes and do not affect the simulation results in any way.
 2. Coordinate specification cannot be combined with length specification -- lengths are automatically calculated from the coordinates.
-3. The coordinate specification can also be 1- or 2-dimensional (as in the first two examples above), the unspecified coordinate will be taken from the value of the parent section (or as 0 μm for the root section)
+3. The coordinate specification can also be 1- or 2-dimensional (as in the first two examples above), the unspecified coordinate will use 0 μm.
 4. All coordinates are interpreted relative to the parent compartment, i.e. the point (0 μm, 0 μm, 0 μm) refers to the end point of the previous compartment.
-Most of the time, the first part element of the coordinate is therefore 0 μm, to continue a section where the previous one ended.
+Most of the time, the first element of the coordinate specification is therefore 0 μm, to continue a section where the previous one ended.
 However, it can be convenient to use a value different from 0 μm for sections connecting to the `Soma` to make them (visually) connect to a point on the sphere surface instead of the center of the sphere.
-5. The ``x``, ``y``, ``z`` attributes of `Morphology` and `SpatialNeuron` return the coordinates at the electrical midpoint of each compartment (as for all other attributes that vary over the length of a compartment, e.g.
-   ``diameter`` or ``distance``).
+5. The ``x``, ``y``, ``z`` attributes of `Morphology` and `SpatialNeuron` return the coordinates at the midpoint of each compartment (as for all other attributes that vary over the length of a compartment, e.g. ``diameter`` or ``distance``).

 A neuronal morphology can be directly load from a ``.swc`` file (a standard format for neuronal morphologies)::